marxin/texi2rst-generated/sphinx/gccint/rtl-representation/side-effect-expressions.rst

   corresponds.
 The first element may be null to indicate that the structure is also passed partly in memory.

-  .. index:: jump instructions and set
+  .. index:: jump instructions and set, if_then_else usage

-  .. index:: if_then_else usage

   If :samp:`{lval}` is ``(pc)``, we have a jump instruction, and the possibilities for :samp:`{x}` are very limited.
 It may be a